NuLLxD/Proton.SH/README.md

 * Automatically detect proton version.
 * Detect if multiple proton instances are running and allow switching between them.
 * Launch arbitrary executables with custom path.
-* Launch a windows command shell.
+* Launch a windows command shell with the working directory being the same as the script.
 * Support for custom proton.
 * If at any point the script fails to do these things it will request user input.